 If a pine tree calls your property home, consider yourself lucky.
-This species of tree is truly magnificent, which is probably why Oregon crowned the Douglas fir its state tree.
+This species of tree is truly magnificent, which is probably why Oregon crowned the Douglas fir, a species of pine, as its state tree.
 Capable of growing over 100 feet tall and living for hundreds of years, the pine tree could definitely be considered reliable.
 But even the strongest tree can be susceptible to devastation.

 With Oregon’s long rainy season, a lack of water isn’t the first thing that comes to mind for our trees.
-But with an intensely hot or long summer, drought conditions are exactly how dieback can occur for pine trees.
-This has been an issue in the most recent summers.
+But with an intensely hot or long summer, as some of the ones we’ve been having lately, drought conditions are exactly how dieback can occur for pine trees.
 High temperatures, air pollution from wildfires, and dry climate are affecting the trees, even if they aren’t showing signs of it right away.

 If you’re noticing your tree is suffering from dieback but know you have been watering it correctly recently, it could be due to harsh conditions from the previous year.
 Frosting conditions in the early spring or late fall are known to have an effect on pine trees too.
 And sometimes trees don’t show symptoms of stress until well after it’s occurred.

 Your tree needs to be watered properly, and appropriate watering changes from season to season.
 When the weather isn’t on your side, keep a close eye on your pine tree.
 Be mindful of the changes in the weather and make up for it as you see fit.